Product and mobile app analytics insights from industry experts

 Customer engagement analytics dashboards

 This type of dashboard measures customer experience and engagement of digital products, like mobile apps.
-They record different touchpoints in the user journey so product managers can conduct user behavior analysis.
-With these, you can see metrics like the number of issues customers have had with their product and issue trends across devices.
+They log and display different touchpoints in the user journey so product managers can easily conduct user behavior analysis.
+Key metrics might include the number of product issues reported by customers and trends in these issues across different devices.

 Customer Experience CX Dashboard